 Although the appearance of an A2 blade may look the same across the different brands of clippers, there is a difference.

-The Masterclip V-Series clippers take the same A2 blades as Lister which have a 5cms gap between the holes on the back comb (blade), whereas the distance between these two points on a Wolseley clipper is 6cms.
+The Masterclip range of A2 clippers (V-Series, Hunter, HD Roamer, Ranger) take the same A2 blades as Lister which have a 5cms gap between the holes on the back comb (blade), whereas the distance between these two points on a Wolseley clipper is 6cms.

 With this slight differential, it is worth measuring your blades to ensure you order the correct size.